jonnerd154/LumenPnP-Configs/README.md

 ## Special Features Enabled:
  - Up/Down lights are on separate Actuators, and their respective cameras have antiglare and off-after-capture enabled.
+ - Light Actuators handled as Doubles, allowing brightness control in the ImageCapture step of vision pipelines.
  - Optimized camera settling time to 80ms.
  - Nozzle change operations optimized for reasonable speed, without jeopardizing reliability.
  - All vision pipelines use `DetectCircularSymmetry` where appropriate (fids, sprocket holes, nozzles)